cappuchinese/Intro-Java/src/week2_1/Readme.md

 //consensus should equal "GA[A/T][A/C/T]"
 ```

-**NOTE: this problem can be solved in many ways, some hard and some easy -- so think before syou start!**
+**NOTE: this problem can be solved in many ways, some hard and some easy -- so think before you start!**

-*Tip: use String.join("+", sequences) to join array elements into a single string (if you might need this feature*
+*Tip: use String.join("+", sequences) to join array elements into a single string (if you think you need this feature)*